Shuaibu-oluwatunmise/office-item-classifier/legacy/Version 2/README.md

 An advanced image classification system that recognizes common office items from single images or live camera feed.
 This project implements and compares **5 deep learning models** (ResNet18 + 4 YOLO variants) to achieve near-perfect classification accuracy on 9 office object categories.

-**Achievement:** 99.85% test accuracy with production-ready performance
+**Achievement:** 99.85% test accuracy with Deployment-ready performance

 ---